 Bird Watching on Marco Island

-This osprey is posing on Tigertail Beach.
-Although these majestic birds are not normally people friendly, this one seemed to enjoy the attention!!
+I photographed this osprey posing on Tigertail Beach.
+Although these majestic birds are not normally people friendly, this one seems to enjoy the attention!!
 If you are like me, it is special to capture a beautiful photo to use in your home.
 What a precious vacation memory!
-This osprey’s picture is now in Sea Mar Condo!
+This osprey’s picture is now in Sea Mar Condo for our guests to enjoy!

 There are many birds which are native to Marco Island and the southern Florida area.
 Some birds that are more common on Marco Island include the white egret, osprey, pelican, bald eagle and burrowing owl.